 Medicare first-tier, downstream and related entities

 Providence Health Assurance (PHA) is contracted with The Centers for Medicare & Medicaid Services (CMS) to provide health care and prescription drug coverage to our Medicare beneficiaries.
 These beneficiaries are PHA’s valued members.
 As a condition of our contract with CMS, PHA is required to provide and oversee training and educational presentations that are given to our contracted providers, vendors and related entities that provide service to our members.
 These providers, vendors and related entities are PHA’s first-tier, downstream and related entities, also known as FDRs.

 Thank you for your service to our members.
 We appreciate your partnership with Providence Health Assurance.
+Please refer to our Medicare Delegation Oversight Manual for detailed information regarding FDR obligations and responsibilities.
 If you have a compliance question, please email us at PHAMedicareCompliance@providence.org.

 CMS requires that FDR’s receive general compliance and fraud, waste and abuse training within 90 days of hire and annually thereafter.

 In order to successfully meet our training obligation (42 CFR §422.503 (b)(4)(vi)(C)(3) and §423.504 (b)(4)(vi)(C)(3)) with CMS, please complete one of the following steps.